swan-io/boxed/docs/docs/async-data.md

 ## .isNotAsked()

 Type guard.
-Checks if the option is `Loading`
+Checks if the option is `NotAsked`

 ```ts
 AsyncData.Done(2).isNotAsked(); // false